shivaallala/Customer_Coupon/README.md

 ![Count of Coupons Accepted Histogram](data/Visualizations/Coupons%20accepted%20hist.png)

 To visually represent the data, a bar plot was used to visualize the count of accepted coupons for each coupon type, providing a clear overview of user preferences.
-As well as the representation of count of coupons that were not accepted, displayed on the right.
+As well as the representation of count of coupons that were not accepted, displayed in red.

 ![count of Coupon type accepted](data/Visualizations/CouponType%20Coupon%20accepted.png) ![Not Accpeted](data/Visualizations/Reject%20Coupons.png)